nandwalritik/Text-Extraction-From-Video/README.md

 * step 1 : Extracted frames from the video using opencv
 * step 2 : Used pytesseract to extract text from images
-* step 3 : Processed to obtained text and saved the output to json file
+* step 3 : Processed text to obtained text and saved the output to json file